atom0s/XiPackets/world/client/0x0083/README.md

 ## Description

-This packet is sent by the client when purchasing an item from a shop.
+This packet is sent by the client when purchasing items from a shop.

 ## Packet Layout